Xen0VeR/Raceline_optimization_f1/Readme.md

 ```

 The code is developed with Ubuntu 20.04 LTS and Python 3.8.

-### Solutions for possible installation problems (Windows)
-* `cvxpy`, `cython` or any other package requires a `Visual C++ compiler` -> Download the build tools for Visual Studio
-2019 (https://visualstudio.microsoft.com/de/downloads/ -> tools for Visual Studio 2019 -> build tools), install them and
-chose the `C++ build tools` option to install the required C++ compiler and its dependencies
-* Problems with quadprog -> reason currently not clear, test using quadprog in version 0.1.6 instead 0.1.7

 ### Solutions for possible installation problems (Ubuntu)
 * `matplotlib` requires `tkinter` -> can be solved by `sudo apt install python3-tk`